RakeshKengale/RaKKeN/Index/Handling_User_Input.md

 __For example,__

-an address field submitted to a personal details page might legitimately contain letters, numbers, spaces, hyphens, apostrophes, and other characters.
+An address field submitted to a personal details page might legitimately contain letters, numbers, spaces, hyphens, apostrophes, and other characters.
 However, for this item, restrictions still can be feasibly imposed.
 The data should not exceed a reasonable length limit (such as 50 characters) and should not contain any HTML markup.
 In some situations, an application may need to accept arbitrary input from users.

 __For example,__